 Images may be taken of your bodily structures.
 This can be done with:

 Treating sinus or dental infections right away may prevent them from spreading to the eyes.
-In addition, children should be protected with the Hib B vaccine, which will prevent most of the Haemophilus influenzae type B infections.
+In addition, children should be protected with the Hib B vaccine.

 Canadian Ophthalmological Society

 Distinguishing periorbital from orbital cellulitis.
 American Family Physician website.
 Available at: http://www.aafp.org/afp/2003/0315/p1349a.html.
 Accessed May 26, 2015.

 Orbital cellulitis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115737/Orbital-cellulitis.
 Updated December 15, 2014.
 Accessed May 26, 2015.